packetstream/packetstream-examples/README.md

 Feel free to include your [referral link](https://packetstream.io/dashboard/referrals) in your pull request if you would like to be credited for your contribution.

 ## License
 This repository is licensed under the MIT License.
+Public contributions to this repository are subject to the same license.
 See the [LICENSE](LICENSE) file for more information.

 ## Support
 If you encounter any issues or have questions about using PacketStream proxies, please contact [PacketStream support](https://packetstream.io/support/contact).